Dermal fillers vs anti-wrinkle: learn the key differences, what each can address, and how a consultation led plan is developed individually.

 You can usually spot the exact moment the question lands: you catch your reflection in the lift at work, you look tired in photos even after a good sleep, or makeup settles into lines that weren’t there last year.
-Most people in Melbourne aren’t looking for a dramatic change – they want to look like themselves, just fresher and more polished.
-That’s where the choice between dermal fillers vs anti wrinkle treatments becomes relevant.
+Most people in Melbourne aren’t looking for a dramatic change, they want to look like themselves, just fresher and more polished.
+That’s where the choice between dermal fillers vs anti-wrinkle treatments becomes relevant.

-Dermal fillers vs anti wrinkle: the core difference
+Dermal fillers vs Anti-wrinkle: the core difference

 Anti-wrinkle treatments are designed to soften the appearance of lines that form from repeated facial movement.
 Think of expressions you make hundreds of times a day: frowning, squinting, raising your brows.
 Over time, those patterns can etch into the skin.